 Blood Pressure Drugs

-These drugs are converted to nitric oxide in vascular smooth muscle cells
+These drugs are converted to nitric oxide in vascular smooth muscle cells.

-– Unlike other vasodilators, these drugs preferentially dilate collaterals in ischaemic areas rather than well-oxygenated areas.
-It helps the areas which need blood most preventing “coronary steal.”
+Unlike other vasodilators, these drugs preferentially dilate collateral vessels in ischaemic areas rather than well-oxygenated areas.

 Side effects